ParthaPRay/LLM-Learning-Sources/README.md

-# AGI

-* **OpenAI-backed "AGI ROBOT" SHOCKED The ENTIRE Industry**, https://www.youtube.com/watch?v=yauNW4C-Tfo&ab_channel=MatthewBerman

-# Essentials on ML, DL and Gen AI
+# Essentials on LoRA and Its Variants

 * **What is LoRA?**